thelfer/mfem-mgis/_sources/user_guide/post_processings/general_post_processings.rst.txt

 The :code:`ParaviewExport` post-processing
 ==========================================

-This post-processing allows to export the unknowns of a nonlinear evolution problem for visualization in :code:`paraview`:
+This post-processing allows exporting the unknowns of a nonlinear evolution problem for visualization in :code:`paraview`:

 - Key: ``ParaviewExportResults``